Skip to main content

 and remembered the neighbor

-that accidentally hung humself
+that accidentally hung himself

-(the yearbook – he took black and white
+(the yearbook—he took black and white

 photos for the senior yearbook)